solana-foundation/solana-improvement-documents/proposals/0064-transaction-receipt.md

 This proposal introduces two new concepts to the Solana runtime.

 - Receipts, a deterministic encoding of state changes induced by a transaction;
-- The receipt tree, a commitment scheme over all transaction receipts in a slot.
+- The receipt tree, a commitment scheme over all transaction receipts in a block.

 ## New Terminology